Iceland

 Universities can borrow money with other types of restrictions

-This applies to 2 other countries: Poland, United Kingdom
+This applies to 3 other countries: Lithuania, Poland, United Kingdom

 60% Ability to own buildings